BitcoinDevShop/bakeshop/WRITEUP.md

 Bake Shop has three main parts:

 1. A frontend UI where the user can input their desired macaroon restrictions like
-  1. Amount
+  a.
+Amount
-  2. Recurrence interval
+  b.
+Recurrence interval
-  3. Number of times the payment will recur
+  c.
+Number of times the payment will recur
 2. A backend that
-   1. Bakes the macaroon with these custom caveats
+   a.
+Bakes the macaroon with these custom caveats
-   2. Is a long-running process that acts as a GRPC interceptor for LND
+   b.
+Is a long-running process that acts as a GRPC interceptor for LND
 3. A simple "payment puller" demo script that can connect to the payer node and pull payments

 Unlike the feature-incomplete hackathon project, these are all things that we have working code for.
-It can be found in the [Bake Shop Github repo][bakeshopgithub], with the obvious caveat that this would be an extremely reckless thing to use.
+It can be found in the [Bake Shop Github repo][bakeshopgithub] with the obvious caveat that this would be an extremely reckless thing to use.
 The reason why it would be reckless is that the GRPC interception needs to be hardened, tested, and secured.
 Any potential bug that did not correctly disallow bad payment requests could lead to stolen funds.
 Examples of this include bugs such as database errors or time conversion problems.

 ## A Bake Shop example